It's not too late to begin therapy! Start Now.

 She/Her/Hers

 In her practice, Desiree employs a range of evidence-based approaches, tailoring her methods to meet each person’s unique needs and goals.
-These include Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Internal Family Systems (IFS), Emotion-Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing, Harm Reduction, Brief Solution-Focused Therapy, and the Triphasic Model of Trauma Therapy.
+These include Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Internal Family Systems (IFS), Emotion-Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), Attachment Theory, Motivational Interviewing, Harm Reduction, Brief Solution-Focused Therapy, and the Triphasic Model of Trauma Therapy.
 This versatility allows her to support clients in navigating complex emotions, rebuilding relationships, and fostering resilience.

 Locations